open-contracting/notebooks-ocds/README.md

 ### Add new components to a notebook

-For new components:

 1. Add the component to the entry for the notebook in the `NOTEBOOKS` variable in `manage.py`.
-2. Update the 'Components' table in `README.md`.

 ### Add a new notebook

 1. Add an entry for the the notebook and its components to the `NOTEBOOKS` variable in `manage.py`.
-4. Update the 'Templates' section of `README.md`.
+4. Update the 'Notebooks' section of `README.md`.

 ### Request a review